Soil biodiversity: Structure decline

 Traditional agricultural practices have generally caused declining soil structure.
-For example, cultivation causes the mechanical mixing of the soil, compacting and sheering of aggregates and filling of pore spaces - organic matter is also exposed to a greater rate of decay and oxidation.
+For example, cultivation causes the mechanical mixing of the soil, compacting and sheering of aggregates and filling of pore spaces—organic matter is also exposed to a greater rate of decay and oxidation.
 Soil structure is essential to soil health and fertility; soil structure decline has a direct effect on soil and surface food chain and biodiversity as a consequence.
 Continued crop cultivation eventually results in significant changes within the soil, such as its nutrient status, pH balance, organic matter content, and physical characteristics.
 While some of these changes can be beneficial to food and crop production, they can also be harmful towards other necessary systems.
 For example, studies have shown that tilling has had negative consequences towards soil organic matter (SOM), the organic component of soil composed of plant and animal decomposition and substances synthesized by soil organisms.
-SOM plays an integral role in the preservation of soil structure, but the constant tilling of crops has caused the SOM to shift and redistribute, causing soil structure to deteriorate and altering soil organism populations (such as with earthworms).
+SOM plays an integral role in preserving soil structure.
+Still, the constant tilling of crops has caused the SOM to shift and redistribute, causing soil structure to deteriorate and altering soil organism populations (such as with earthworms).
 Yet in many parts of the world, maximizing food production at all costs due to rampant poverty and the lack of food security tends to leave the long term ecological consequences overlooked, despite research and acknowledgment by the academic community.
-Crop rotation, crop diversification, legume intercrops, and organic inputs are found to correlate with higher soil diversity by McDaniel et al 2014 and Lori et al 2017.
+Crop rotation, crop diversification, legume intercrops, and organic inputs are found to correlate with higher soil diversity by McDaniel et al. 2014 and Lori et al. 2017.

 Sodicity

-Soil sodicity refers the soil's content of sodium compared to its content of other cations, such as calcium.
+Soil sodicity refers to the soil's content of sodium compared to its content of other cations, such as calcium.
 In high levels, sodium ions break apart clay platelets and cause swelling and dispersion in soil.
 This results in reduced soil sustainability.
 If the concentration occurs repeatedly, the soil becomes cement-like, with little or no structure.

-Extended exposure to high sodium levels results in a decrease in the amount of water retained and able to flow through soil, as well as a decrease in decomposition rates (this leaves the soil infertile and prohibit any future growth).
-This issue is prominent in Australia, where 1/3 of the land is affected by high levels of salt.
+Extended exposure to high sodium levels results in a decrease in the amount of water retained and able to flow through the soil and a decrease in decomposition rates (this leaves the soil infertile and prohibits any future growth).
+This issue is prominent in Australia, where 1/3 of the land is affected by high salt levels.
 It is a natural occurrence, but farming practices such as overgrazing and cultivation have contributed to the rise of it.
-The options for managing sodic soils are very limited; one must either change the plants or change the soil.
+The options for managing sodic soils are minimal; one must select sodicity-tolerant plants or change the soil.
 The latter is the more difficult process.
-If changing the soil, one must add calcium to absorb the excess sodium that blocks water flow.
+If changing the soil, one must add calcium to displace the excess exchangeable sodium that causes the disaggregation that blocks water flow.